Plunking For Steelhead: Includes 2 Most Effective Plunking Rigs

 One thing that is really important is to use the correct setup that allows you to keep your bait 12 inches to 3 feet off the bottom.

 Since steelhead will look forwards and upwards and they are usually 6 inches to 12 inches off the bottom, it is rare for them to feed down.
-Therefore if your bait is lying on the bottom, or is in between the rocks, the steelhead are not likely going to see it and bite it.
+Therefore, if your bait is lying on the bottom or is in between the rocks, the steelhead is not likely going to see it and bite it.

 Spawn Sac Floaters